 What if you can't get there often enough to comply with the minimum occupancy terms and winter warranties.
 Or something happens and it's weeks before you discover a burst pipe or a break-in.
-None of us like to think about it, but what if a holidaymaker staying in your cottage is injured.
+None of us likes to think about it, but what if a holidaymaker staying in your holiday cottage is injured.

 Schofields insurance for holiday homes in the UK is designed to give you peace of mind.
 There are no unoccupancy restrictions or winter warranties, plus you are covered when renting to holidaymakers.
 Our comprehensive policy is just that - comprehensive.

 When the unthinkable happens and you need to make a claim, we are there to help you get back to normal.